lbeder/slowkey/README.md

       --checkpoint-dir <CHECKPOINT_DIR>
           Optional directory for storing encrypted checkpoints, each appended with an iteration-specific suffix.
 For each iteration i, the corresponding checkpoint file is named "checkpoint.i", indicating the iteration number at which the checkpoint was created
       --checkpoint-interval <CHECKPOINT_INTERVAL>
-          Frequency of saving encrypted checkpoints to disk, specified as the number of iterations between each save --max-checkpoints-to-keep <MAX_CHECKPOINTS_TO_KEEP>
+          Frequency of saving encrypted checkpoints to disk, specified as the number of iterations between each save [default: 1]
+      --max-checkpoints-to-keep <MAX_CHECKPOINTS_TO_KEEP>
           Specifies the number of most recent checkpoints to keep, while automatically deleting older ones [default: 1] --base64